 Additional College Resume Writing Tips

-- Your resume needs to be easy for recruiters to read quickly and absorb the key points.
+- Your resume needs to be easy for employers to read quickly and absorb key points.
 You may, therefore, wish to break your previous internship/work experiences into two parts – your daily workscope, and your achievements.
-For the daily workscope, make sure that is it short and to the point – workscopes which are implied in your job title can be omitted.
+For daily workscopes, make sure that is it short and to the point – workscopes which are implied in your job title can be omitted.
 Remember, you want to keep your resume short and sharp for recruiters.

 Job and Internship Opportunities for College Students

 - Usually, as a college student, your university will organise regular job fairs for you to network and learn more about various companies in Singapore.
 These fairs are a good place for you to get a sense of who is hiring, as well as where you might wish to apply to for internships/jobs.

 - Networking is important as well.
 Your professors may have industry connections; CCAs and internships are also good ways to meet professionals in the industry, and to learn from them.

 - Additionally, you may scour websites like JobsDB or Jobstreet for internships and job opportunities.
 You may also explore these top job search portals or our complete list of job sites in Singapore to get started.